jd-xia/blog/_posts/2017-10-19-how-does-ssl-work.md

 }

 ```
-Note,
+**Note,
-As I tested both server and client in same PC, I only created one keystore and truststore.
+The example is tested in same server.
-If you want to run in two servers, you need to create two pairs.
+If you want to run in two servers, you need to create two pairs of keystore and trust store.
 1. svr_keystore.
-(Created in SSLServerSocket Server).
 2. svr_truststore.
 (Import the cert from SSLClientSocket Server)
 3. cli_keystore.
-(Created in SSLClientSocket server)
 4. cli_truststore.
 (Import the cert from SSLServerSocket server)